 - Clear cellophane

 - Prepare chocolate cake batter according to package directions.
-Spoon 3 cups into a greased and floured 8-in. x 4-in. loaf pan.
+Spoon 3 cups into a greased and floured 8x4-in. loaf pan.
 Set remaining batter aside.

-- Prepare white cake batter and pour into a greased and floured 13-in. x 9-in. baking pan.
+- Prepare white cake batter and pour into a greased and floured 13x9-in. baking pan.
 Drop reserved chocolate batter by 1/4 cupfuls onto white batter.
 Cut through batter with a knife to swirl.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

-- To assemble, place the marbled cake on a large platter or covered board (about 14 in. x 10 in.).
+- To assemble, place the marbled cake on a large platter or covered board (about 14x10 in.).
 Level top of chocolate cake.
 Cut chocolate cake in half widthwise.
 Referring to photo above for position, place one half on the corner of the marbled cake for the house.